 Jonathan Holloway, Director of Digital Strategy, No Exam.com

 Using paid searches is a great way to bring in targeted leads for your insurance company.
-It involves creating a landing page with a lead capture form and bidding on relevant search phrases on Google Adwords or Bing Ads.
+It involves creating a landing page with a lead capture form and bidding on relevant search phrases on Google AdWords or Bing Ads.
 It’s important that you target search phrases that have high commercial intent.
 Your landing page must provide what the searcher is looking for.
-For example, if you are bidding on “car insurance quotes roswell ga,” then you want your landing page to align with this by allowing the searcher to get a car insurance quote from an agent in Roswell, GA.
-See this link for more landing page best practices.
+For example, if you are bidding on “car insurance quotes Roswell, GA,” then you want your landing page to align with this by allowing the searcher to get a car insurance quote from an agent in Roswell, Georgia.

 Scott W Johnson, Owner, Whole Vs. Term Life Insurance

 This one is certainly not done enough.
 Ask clients to be interviewed about why they use and like your services.
 “I love my insurance policy from XYZ because they are easy to get a hold of.”
 Get their permission to use their photo, logo, or video and promote yourself as working with real people with real faces.
 Future prospects are more likely to identify with your target market if they see your clients.

 21. Develop Relationships With Your Customers’ Influencers

 Form strategic relationships with your ideal customers’ “centers of influence (COIs).”
 A COI could be an accountant, financial adviser, or even another insurance agent not offering competing products.
 Finding these COIs involves networking, explaining how you can help, and ultimately gaining trust.

 Lev Parinksy, CEO, SmartFinancial